0xf104a/procedural-brainfuck/README.md

 procedure_name{...}
 ```
 <br>
-Calling example:<br>
+Call example:<br>
 ```
 procedure_name;
 ```
 ## Security
-The interpreter **DOES NOT CHECK** whether current cell is inside of array.
+The interpreter **DOES NOT CHECK** whether current cell is inside of allocated array.
 ## Hello, world!
-Here is code of "Hello, world!" with use of allocated procdeures.
+Here is code of "Hello, world!" app with use of procdeures.
 ```
 h{++++++++++[>+++++++>++++++++++>+++>+<<<<-]>++
  .>+.+++++++..+++.>++.<<+++++++++++++++.>.+++.